As ships are moored or anchored here you will tendered to the shore.

 Watch a destination video.

-Point Hope lies on the western coast of Alaska north of the Bering Strait and facing the Chukchi Sea.
-The abundant flint of Point Hope was used for weapon points, knives, and scrapers by the Ipiutak people, an Eskimo culture of northwestern Alaska, probably dating from the 2nd to the 6th century AD.
+Point Hope lies on the western coast of USA north of the Bering Strait and facing the Chukchi Sea.
+The abundant flint of Point Hope was used for weapon points, knives, and scrapers by the Ipiutak people, an Eskimo culture of northwestern USA, probably dating from the 2nd to the 6th century AD.
 Ipiutak artifacts show more decoration than those of any other Eskimo culture; both geometric and realistic designs were used.
 Their sculpture, carvings in ivory and antler of real or imaginary animals, was finely crafted.

 The official U.S. currency is the United States dollar (symbol: $).
 ATM's everywhere.